fredwu/datamappify/README.md

 #### Destroying an entity

-Pass in an entity.
+Accepts an entity.

 There is also `destroy!` that raises `Datamappify::Data::EntityNotDestroyed`.

 Note that due to the attributes mapping, any data found in mapped records are not touched.
+For example the corresponding `ActiveRecord::User` record will be destroyed, but `ActiveRecord::Hobby` that is associated will not.

 ```ruby
 UserRepository.destroy(user)